Sensitivity analysis and experimental evaluation of PID-like continuous sliding mode control: Experimental Case Study

 \subsection{Controllers Comparison for Broadband Disturbances}

-The CSMC and PID controllers, both designed according to sections \ref{sec:3} and \ref{sec:4} respectively, are evaluated experimentally and compared to each other in the disturbance rejection.
-The applied disturbance signal is an up-chirp
+The design CHOSM and PID controllers, cf. sections \ref{sec:2} and \ref{sec:3}, are evaluated experimentally and compared to each other for the disturbance rejection.
+The applied disturbance value constitutes an up-chirp signal

-with a linearly increasing frequency, i.e. $\alpha > 0$, and the start and end frequencies of 0.06 rad/sec and 30 rad/sec, correspondingly.
-The chirp runtime of 60 sec ensures that the transient, correspondingly convergence, phase of the control response (which one is relatively long for the realizable gain values of CSMC) is passed at lower frequencies, see Fig. \ref{fig:evalChrip} (a).
-Following to that, a steady-state disturbance rejection behavior can be compared for the times about $t > 10$ sec.
+with a linearly increasing frequency, i.e. $\alpha > 0$, and the start and end frequencies at 0.06 rad/s and 30 rad/s, correspondingly.
+Note that the preestimated frequency of the fast oscillations, see \eqref{eq:AmplCSMC}, \eqref{eq:KinChattering}, is $\Omega = 587$ rad/s, and thus the requirement of $\omega_{\max} = 30 \ll \Omega$ is well fulfilled.
+The chirp amplitude is $E=1$ V. The selected runtime of 65 s ensures that the transient, correspondingly convergence, phase of the control response is passed at already lower frequencies, cf. Fig. \ref{fig:evalChrip} (a).
+Note that the convergence phase, even though finite-time, is relatively long for the CHOSM control, that for the range of feasible gain values.
+Following to that, a steady-state disturbance rejection behavior can be compared for the time frame about $t > 10$ s.

+It can be seen that the error pattern of the PID control follows the expected shape of the disturbance sensitivity function, cf. Fig. \ref{fig:Syd}.
+On the contrary, the CHOSM control error is continuously decreasing with an increasing frequency, that corresponds to the CHOSM sensitivity function, cf. section \ref{sec:4:sub:5}.
+The envelope $A(\omega)$, obtained by means of solving the harmonic balance equation \eqref{eq:abs} and equally plotted in Fig. \ref{fig:evalChrip} (a), fits very exactly with the measured $y(t)$, which argues in favor of the developed harmonic balance based analysis.

+The period where the control error of both PID and CHOSM controllers are approximately the same, i.e. at the time about 24 s, corresponds to the disturbance frequency $w_d \approx 9.5$ rad/s.
+Starting from that, the CHOSM control performs superior comparing to the PID one in compensating for higher frequency disturbances, that is well in accord with frequency characteristics shown in Fig. \ref{fig:sensbode} (a).